 Black Forest gâteau

 Andy McLeish brings this seventies classic up to date.
 His black forest gâteau recipe includes a sumptuous flourless cake with a kirsch milk chocolate mousse and chocolate glaze.
-Why not hold your own seventies-inspired dinner party and serve this as a lavish dessert – prawn cocktail would make a great starter and chicken Kiev could be your main.
+Why not hold your own seventies-inspired dinner party and serve this as a lavish dessert – prawn cocktail would make a great starter and chicken Kyiv could be your main.

 First published in 2015